DJ LeMahieu Player Props: Yankees vs. Cubs

-On Saturday, DJ LeMahieu (hitting .147 in his past 10 games) and the New York Yankees play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
-First pitch is at 1:05 PM ET.
+On Sunday, DJ LeMahieu (.200 slugging percentage in past 10 games, with no home runs) and the New York Yankees play the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
+First pitch is at 1:35 PM ET.

 DJ LeMahieu Game Info & Props vs. the Cubs